 So how good was your last mixtape (or CD, or online mix…)?
 Were you happy with it?
 Or did something really silly mess it up for you?
 Did it do the job you required of it?
 Or did it drift off into a mediocre, also-ran effort, all your good ideas turning into an average offering that came up short?

 Because making mixtapes is so important, and because so many people make mixtapes that they hand-on-heart end up being not particularly proud of, we decided to list some really smart things to consider before you hit record on your next mixtape.
-Think these through, and hopefully you’ll come up with a better sounding, more effective mixtape that’ll do the job – whether that’s showing off your skills, highlighting a new direction, or of course getting you more gigs – better for you.
+Think these through, and hopefully you’ll come up with a better sounding, more effective mixtape that’ll do the job better for you – whether that’s showing off your skills, highlighting a new direction, or of course getting you more gigs.

 5 questions to ask yourself before hitting record